mayra-palomares/kata-bingo/README.md

 ● Given I have a Bingo caller.

 When I call a number 75 times, then all numbers between 1 and 75 are present and no number has been called more than once.

+### 2. Generating Bingo Cards
+I want my game to generate random Bingo cards

+● Given I have a Bingo card generator.

+When I generate a Bingo card, then the generated card has 25 unique spaces, column $column only contains numbers between $lowerBound and $upperBound inclusive and the generated card has 1 FREE space in the middle.